uxvrob/xbee-arduino-camera/README.md

 4. Go to https://www.digi.com/resources/documentation/digidocs/90001526/default.htm

-5. Follow the guide to download, install and configure the XBEE modules using XCTU.
+5. Follow the guide to download, install and configure the xBee modules using XCTU.
   a.
 DigiMesh 2.4 TH should be the installed firmware
   b.
 XBEE_A should be GatewayNode
   c.
 XBEE_B should be CameraNode